-A specialized container in which you create and maintain all the resources associated with one message set.
+A specialized container in which you create and maintain all the resources that are associated with a message set.

 message template

 A named and managed entity that represents the format of a particular message.
 Message templates represent a business asset of an organization.